rgehrsitz/rex/docs/ENGINE_AUDIT.md

 `[r2, r3, r3]`.

-**Resolution (2026-08-30):** `ProcessFactUpdateContext` now copies the indexed candidate slice before applying transient missing-dependency filtering.
+**Resolution (2026-08-30):** `ProcessFactUpdateContext` now copies the indexed candidate slice only when transient missing-dependency filtering is required.
 The regression test runs both rounds, asserts that the index remains unchanged, and verifies that each eligible rule fires exactly once after the dependency appears.
 The complete normal and race-enabled test suites pass.
+Replacing the nested removal loop with a non-mutating filter belongs with the separately tracked dependency-lookup optimization rather than this isolated fix.

 Relevant code: [engine.go](../pkg/runtime/engine.go) (`ProcessFactUpdateContext`).